Sofiademolder/My_gitproject-/Dictionary_terms.md

 You will not be able to stage, and everything you commit is immediately pushed (There is no terminal)
 You need to commit and push by clicking on the branch symbol on the right

+## Rebasing

+Is similar to merging.
+You will also combine branches, but it is maybe more intuitive.